How to Stimulate the Vagus Nerve for Mind-Body Health

 Numerous studies support that yoga increases parasympathetic nervous system activity which, in turn, improves vagal tone.

-Studies have found that yoga is better for improving mood and reducing anxiety than walking.
+Studies have found that yoga is even better for improving mood and reducing anxiety than walking.

 Yoga not only improves vagal tone but also increases the release of GABA, the neurotransmitter of relaxation.